 7 Businesses That Were Founded by Good Friends

-Launching a business isn’t easy, which is why having a co-founder can often make things a little smoother, especially if that co-founder is your best friend.
-While many professionals warn against going into business with close friends, there are plenty of examples that prove it can work.
-Just take a look at companies such as Airbnb, Warby Parker and even Ben and Jerry’s.
+Launching a business isn't easy, which is why having a co-founder can often make things a little smoother, especially if that co-founder is your best friend.
+While many professionals warn against choosing a close friend as your business partner, there are plenty of examples that prove it can work.
+Just take a look at companies such as Airbnb, Warby Parker and even Ben and Jerry's.
 These successful businesses started out with a friendship before a brand, and look how they turned out.

 Nathan Blecharczyk, Brian Chesky and Joe Gebbia, Airbnb

 In 2007, Airbnb co-founder Nathan Blecharczyk moved to San Francisco and found a roommate through Craigslist: Joe Gebbia.
 At the time, Blecharczyk was an engineer for a startup and Gebbia was a designer for a different startup, and they immediately hit it off.
 "While I lived with Joe I came to appreciate two things about him -- he worked just as hard as I did, and his skills complemented mine," Blecharczyk told Mashable.
 "I have the technical abilities, and he had the creative design skills."

 After Blecharczyk moved out, Gebbia's college friend Brian Chesky moved in.
 All three became close friends and worked in the same industry, and it was in the summer of 2008 when they came up with their billion-dollar business idea.
 Due to a design conference in San Francisco, there was a shortage of available hotels, so the three built a website that would rent out space in people's apartments.
 The result: Airbnb.

 Neil Blumenthal, Dave Gilboa, Andrew Hunt and Jeffrey Raider, Warby Parker